 Above: A look inside the truck cab – click to enlarge

-TCM: Many Truck Camper Magazine readers will wonder if a big rig truck camper is a good idea.
-Would you suggest that others pursue a set-up like yours?
+Many Truck Camper Magazine readers will wonder if a big rig truck camper is a good idea.
+Would you suggest that others pursue a setup like yours?

 Ernie: This is most definitely not for everybody.
 I think it’s much easier in the United States to have one built as a camper.
-In Quebec it’s much harder with all the government regulations.
+In Quebec, it’s much harder with all the government regulations.
 If you could get the rig licensed as a camper, you would not need a commercial driver’s license.
-I wouldn’t suggest it for everyone, and I wouldn’t talk anyone into it.
+I wouldn’t suggest it to everyone, and I wouldn’t talk anyone into it.